rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

   - `defaultRetryable: true`
   - `retryableExceptions`

-> We can change this behaviour with `requeueRejected: true`.
-But be careful changing this value because it could produce a storm of poisonous messages unless the application raises an `AmqpRejectAndDontRequeueException`.

-> We should not retry exceptions related to parsing/deserializing messages and/or business exceptions.
-Because it will always fail.
-> Whereas, we should retry infrastructure related exceptions such as connectivity issues to downstream services over http, jdbc, etc.
+[application.yml](reliable-consumer/src/main/resources/application.yml) configures `maxAttempts` for the single input channel, `durable-trade-logger-input`.

 #### Dealing with processing failures without losing messages

-Once the consumer has exceeded the maximum of number of retries, we want to move the message to an error queue so that we do not lose it and it can be handled separately.
+Once the consumer has exceeded the maximum of number of retries, we want to move the message to an error queue so that we do not lose it.

-SCS RabbitMQ binder allows us to configure a queue with a dead-letter-queue.
+SCS RabbitMQ binder allows us to configure a queue with a *dead-letter-queue*.
 All we need to do is add a `autoBindDlq: true` to the consumer channel.
 Check out [application-dlq](reliable-consumer/src/main/resources/application-dlq.yml).

-**VERY IMPORTANT**: Once we configure our queue with DLQ or any other features via one of the SCS settings, we cannot change it otherwise our application fails to declare it.
+:bangbang: **VERY IMPORTANT**: Once we configure our queue with DLQ or any other features via one of the SCS settings, we cannot change it otherwise our application fails to declare it.
 Moreover, if we also configure the producer -via `requiredGroups`- to declare the queue, we will see failures happening in both, consumer and producer.
 Those failures are not fatal but annoying.